Bluefield University Logo

 “A servant leader desires to live a life of significance and to make a difference in the lives of others,” said BU President David Olive.
 “And Yaro is doing just that…living out the mission of Bluefield University.”

 “160 people we have now in a shelter know that they are not alone,” according to Yaro’s Facebook post on March 8.
 “I know that you made it possible for them to unite and keep their faith using our shelter!
 And the shelter is growing in one more basement level!
-It means we have a lot more work left and lot more donations to ask, but we know that everyone we have in a shelter now – is one large family.
+It means we have a lot more work left and a lot more donations to ask for, but we know that everyone we have in a shelter now – is one large family.
 They are our family!
 And your family too!

 To support Yaro and his family in these efforts, visit atlant-support.com